Search Results

 Text

-Author: Fred Pratt Green Meter: 6.6.6.6.8.8 Appears in 10 hymnals First Line: The grace of life is theirs Lyrics: 1 The grace of life is theirs who on this wedding day delight to make their vows and for each other pray.
+Author: Fred Pratt Green (1903-2000) Meter: 6.6.6.6.8.8 Appears in 11 hymnals Lyrics: 1 The grace of life is theirs who, on this wedding-day, delight to make their vows and for each other pray.
 May they, O Lord, together prove the lasting joy of Christian love.
-2 Where love is, God abides: and God shall surely bless a home where trust and care give birth to happiness.
+2 Where love is, God abides; and God shall surely bless a home where trust and care give birth to happiness.
 May they, O Lord, together prove the lasting joy of such a love.
-3 And when time lays its hand on all we hold most dear, and life, by life consumed, fulfills its purpose here, may we, O Lord, together prove the lasting joy of Christian love.
-Topics: The Church at Worship Covenants; Marriage Used With Tune: DARWALL
+3 How slow to take offence love is!
+How quick to heal!
+How ready in distress to know how others feel!
+May they, O Lord, together prove the lasting joys of such a love.
+4 And when time lays its hand on all we hold most dear, and life, by life consumed, fulfills its purpose here: may we, O Lord, together prove the lasting joy of Christian love.
+Topics: Blessing; Compassion; God Love of; Joy; Marriage; Stages of Life Scripture: 1 Corinthians 13:4-7 Used With Tune: DARWALL'S 148TH

 Tunes